GreenLemonProtocol/ink/README.md

 ### Install
 If you are a new talent for Polkadot blockchain or Node.js, please install the DEV environment first.

-* Download [substrate-greenlemon-node](https://github.com/GreenLemonProtocol/substrate-contracts-node/releases).
+* Download `substrate-greenlemon-node-mac-universal.zip` from [release page](https://github.com/GreenLemonProtocol/substrate-contracts-node/releases).
 The substrate-greenlemon-node is a new version of the substrate after increased MAXIMUM_BLOCK_WEIGHT.
 The default value of MAXIMUM_BLOCK_WEIGHT is too low to verify zero-knowledge proof on-chain.
 * [Install Node.js environment](https://nodejs.org/en/download/)
 * [Install Zokrates](https://zokrates.github.io/gettingstarted.html)
 * [Install cargo-contract](https://github.com/paritytech/cargo-contract), because we need to add nightly builds to Rust runtime env & install binaryen in a version >= 99.